When it comes to Christmas, there is little else more touching than creating your loved one, friends or neighbours a homemade box of Linzer cookies.

 - Now, make your cookies.
-Beat together the butter, sugar and maple syrup until light and fluffy (a few minutes), then add the vanilla and fresh orange juice.
+Beat together the butter, sugar and maple syrup until light and fluffy (a few minutes), then add the vanilla and apple puree.

-- In a large bowl, mix together the spelt flour, ground almonds, orange zest and salt.
+- In a large bowl, mix together the spelt flour, ground almonds, arrowroot, orange zest, cinnamon and salt.
 Then very gently fold in the butter mixture until just combined.
-Bring the dough into a ball with your hands, then divide in half – if the dough is too sticky, add the extra flour, one tablespoon at a time (I have found the dough can vary between different vegan butters).
+Bring the dough into a ball with your hands, then divide in half.

-- Wrap each half in baking paper and place in the fridge for at least an hour, or until no longer sticky.
+- Wrap each half in baking paper and place in the fridge for at least two hours or overnight.

 - Unroll two large sheets of baking paper, then sprinkle one lightly with flour (this prevents the dough from sticking).
 Now, roll out half of your dough sandwiched between the two baking paper sheets.
 Use a cookie cutter to cut 10-12 circles (I used a medium sized circle cutter).
 Repeat with your other half of dough, then cut small shapes (for example hearts or stars) in 12 of the circles.

-- Place back in the fridge for half an hour, then preheat your oven to 170C and line two baking sheets with baking paper.
+- Place back in the fridge for half an hour, then preheat your oven to 180C and line two baking sheets with baking paper.